eswarchandravidyasagar/pdf-extraction-app/README.md

 4. The extracted data will be displayed on the web interface.

 5. You can download the extracted data in a structured format like JSON or CSV.

+## Custom Prompt Input Instructions

+1. In the web interface, you will find an input field to enter a custom prompt in natural language.

+2. Enter your custom prompt describing the specific data points you want to extract from the PDF.

+3. Upload the PDF file and submit the form.

+4. The application will use GPT-4 to process your custom prompt and extract the specified data points from the PDF.

+5. The extracted data will be displayed on the web interface and can be downloaded in a structured format like JSON or CSV.